Kepler-1708 b-i is likely undetectable with HST: Discussion

 Excitingly, \cite{rustamkulovAnalysisJWSTNIRSpec2022} recently bolstered the hope that NIRSpec noise truly can be binned down in time without worry of a noise floor of comparable size to this measurement.
 They used data collected by NIRSpec pre-flight during cyro-vacuum testing to constrain the noise floor to <14 ppm, meaning we could bin upwards of three hours of data here before having to consider errors beyond shot noise.
 We finally note that these simulation tools also suggest that \kepbi{} is a challenging but potentially viable target for atmosphere retrieval.
 This is an especially exciting side-benefit worth further investigation given \kepb{}'s membership in the rare class of cool giant planet analogs.

+Finally, we must acknowledge an unfortunate consequence of timing and temper some of our JWST enthusiasm.
+Although observations planning tools limit our temporal horizons to a few years due to uncertainties in the spacecraft's orbit (especially prior to launch), if patterns hold, they suggest that Kepler-1708 will not be visible for several more transit epochs. \kepb{}'s 737 day orbit is annoyingly close to exactly 2 years, meaning we must wait many epochs for transits to fall in a more favorable season.
+If current predictions prevail, \kepb{} will not be observable with JWST until at least its 2033 transit.

-In summary, we estimate that even if \kepbi{} exists, there is only a $36 \pm 7$ \% chance that a single transit observation with HST would successfully detect it.
+In summary, we estimate that even if \kepbi{} exists, there is only a $10 \pm 3$ \% chance that a single transit observation with HST would successfully detect it.
 This high chance of failure is driven by systematics which cannot easily be removed, such as the visit-long trend and the necessity to break a long transit into multiple visits.
-However, a single transit observation with JWST's NIRSpec instrument would likely recover the moon, should it be real, and could possibly provide the first characterization of a cool giant atmosphere.
+However, a single transit observation with JWST's NIRSpec instrument would likely recover the moon, should it be real, and could possibly provide the first characterization of a cool giant atmosphere, but likely only after many years due to transit visibility constraints.
 We look forward to future follow ups of this (and other) exciting targets in the upcoming era of exomoon science enabled by new instruments.